| | |

 Whale Watching

-Alert Bay is “Home of the Killer Whale”.
+Alert Bay is the “Home of the Killer Whale.”

-Orcas are abundant along the full length of British Columbia’s mainland coast and travel as far north as Alaska.
-However, the pristine waterways that surround Cormorant Island are some of the best places to find resident Orcas.
+Orcas are abundant along the full length of British Columbia's mainland coast and travel as far north as Alaska.
+However, the pristine waterways surrounding Cormorant Island are some of the best places to find resident Orcas.
 The area is also known for Humpback, Minke, and Transient killer whales.

 Sea Smoke Whale Watching has been providing tours in the area to happy customers since 1986.

-For an interactive cultural experience head to the Culture Shock Gallery.
-Led by knowledgeable local people, you will find a gallery of one-of-a-kind art, jewellery, woven cedar articles, and unique clothing.
-Each artist melds time-honoured west coast native designs with contemporary designs not found anywhere else.
+For an interactive cultural experience, head to the Culture Shock Gallery.
+Led by knowledgeable local people, this gallery features one-of-a-kind art, jewellery, woven cedar articles, and unique clothing.
+Each artist melds time-honoured West Coast native designs with contemporary designs not found elsewhere.

-The Gallery can be found on Front Street (left as you exit the ferry terminal) and perched over the beach.
+The Gallery is perched over the beach on Front Street (left as you exit the ferry terminal).

 Watching Cruise Ships